stephanienguyen2020/stephanienguyen2020/README.md

 ### 🏆 Some Achievements:
 - Second Place at Databricks GenAI World Cup
+- First Place at Amazon x CodePath Design for Accessibility Challenge
 - First Place at Google Developer Group NYC's Build with AI 2024 Hackathon
 - Runner Up at Regeneron's Health Tech Innovators
 - Best Use of Unstructured.io at the MongoDB GenAI Hackathon